sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ---

 # How to do systematic searching
 When you do a systematic search, the search must be conducted according to a plan, well documented, and it must be verifiable.
-The latter means that if the search is repeated, it must show the same result.
-In increasingly degree, students are expectetd to be able to do systematic searches for research results.
+The latter means that if the search is repeated, it must yield the same result.
+In increasing degree, students are expected to be able to perform systematic searches for research results.
 This is is especially important to subject areas that rely on knowledge based practice.

 ## Research question
 A research question consists of two or more thematic elements.
 Before doing a systematic search, you should structure your research question and sort out the thematic elements.
 The transition to doing a search in e.g. a database will then be easier.
 Here are some help-questions that can guide you when sorting out the thematic elements: